Ankur251996/trinankur-vsdsquadron-mini-internship/README.md

 - For Example, lets take the instruction **lui rd, imm** and understand this instruction. `lui x15, 0x13579`:This instruction will be executed and the immediate value 0x13579 will be written in the MSB of the rdx15, and it will look like x15=0x13579000.

 ### 6. J-type instruction
 In RV32, each instruction is of size 32 bits.
-In J-type instruction, J stands for jump, which means that this instruction format is used to implement jump tytpe instruction.
-THe entire 32 bits instruction is divided into six fields as shown below:
+In J-type instruction, J stands for jump, which means that this instruction format is used to implement jump type instruction.
+The entire 32 bits instruction is divided into six fields as shown below: